-Being able to see the faces of strangers from the eyes-down, walking into a store without pausing to note down your details — to some, these represent remnants of a past life, pre-pandemic.
+Being able to see the faces of strangers from the eyes-down, walking into a store without pausing to check-in on a contact tracing app — to some, these represent remnants of a pre-pandemic past life.

 Now, donning face masks and scanning QR codes everywhere we go has become the norm.
 Indeed, it’s been just about a year since the pandemic altered our day-to-day lives.